Overview

 • All meals as per itinerary

-• The use of a World Expeditions trek pack which includes a quality sleeping bag, down or fibre fill jacket and insulated mat (valued at over US$500)
+• Use of a World Expeditions trek pack which includes a quality sleeping bag, down or fibre fill jacket and insulated mat (valued at over US$500)

-• Full support crew to carry all personal and group equipment and porter's insurance
+• Porters to carry all overnight personal and group equipment

 • Items of a personal nature such as phone calls, laundry, etc.